arthurviaro/arthurviaro.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!<br>

-I am a part-time professor of Economics at [Insper](https://www.insper.edu.br){:target="_blank"}.
-My research interests lie at the intersection of Economic History and Development Economics.
+I am a lecturer in Economics at [Insper](https://www.insper.edu.br){:target="_blank"}.
+My research lies at the intersection of Development Economics and Economic History, with a particular focus on institutional and political change in Brazil during the early twentieth century and its implications for long-term development.

-Before joining Insper, I completed my Ph.D. in Economics at São Paulo School of Economics (FGV EESP) and received my Master's degree in Economics from the University of São Paulo (FEA USP).
+Before joining Insper, I completed my Ph.D. in Economics at São Paulo School of Economics (EESP-FGV) and received my Master's degree in Economics from the University of São Paulo (FEA-USP).
 You can check my full CV [here](/files/cv_arthurviaro.pdf).

-Feel free to contact me at <arthurav@insper.edu.br>.
+You can contact me at <arthurav@insper.edu.br>.

 **Research Interests**<br>
-Economic History, Development Economics, Political Economy
+Development Economics, Political Economy, Economic History

 <!---
 Site-wide configuration